Go to the main content

 If you've ever been the only vegan or vegetarian in your family, you know exactly what I'm talking about.
 The way the table goes quiet for half a second when you order.
 The way someone always says, "Oh, right, I forgot," even though it's been years.
 The way your choices become a conversation topic for everyone else while you just want to eat your dinner.

-What My Grandchildren Taught Me About Normal
+What My Dinner Table Taught Me About Normal

 I watch them eat without commentary, without performance, without the exhausting ritual of explanation — and I think, this is what it looks like when something is just normal.
 Not defended.
 Not justified.
 Not apologized for.
 Just lived.

-Research on children's food attitude formation shows that kids develop their sense of what's "normal" food primarily through repeated household exposure, not through cultural messaging.
-What they eat at home becomes their baseline.
+Research on food attitude formation shows that people develop their sense of what's "normal" food primarily through repeated exposure in trusted social settings, not through cultural messaging.
+What they eat regularly in environments that feel safe becomes their baseline.
 Everything else is measured against it.
-My grandchildren's baseline includes roasted chickpeas and coconut yogurt.
-That's not ideology to them.
-It's Tuesday.

 The Weight of Being the One Who Remembers

-And now I'm not fixed anymore.
-I paint watercolors in what used to be the dining room.
-I'm learning Italian at seventy.
-I eat plants and bake bread without butter.
-I live in Singapore, for heaven's sake.
-Every one of these changes is a small earthquake in the family story she tells herself about who her mother is.
+Every one of these changes is a small earthquake in the family story she tells herself about who her son is.

 Apology as Control

-I want to be careful here, because I don't think my daughter is being malicious.
-But I've come to understand that apologizing for someone — "My mom's vegan," said with that little laugh — is a form of control.
+I want to be careful here, because I don't think my mom is being malicious.
+But I've come to understand that apologizing for someone — "My son's vegan," said with that little laugh — is a form of control.
 It's a way of framing another person's choice before that person can frame it for themselves.
-It says, I know this is unusual, and I want you to know that I know.
-It distances the apologizer from the choice.
-It says, this is hers, not mine.

 The Real Gap

-But here's what I wish I could say to my daughter — really say, not in the careful way we talk around things at restaurant tables.
 I wish I could tell her that my changing isn't a commentary on who I was.
 It's an extension of who I've always been: someone trying to figure it out, meal by meal, year by year, doing the best I can with what I know now.
+The curiosity that drove me into professional kitchens at nineteen is the same curiosity that drove me out of them at thirty-two.
+It's the same impulse.
+It just pointed somewhere new.

-My grandson asked for the nutritional yeast last Thursday like it was nothing.
-Because to him, it is nothing.
-It's just dinner.
-And my daughter said "My mom's vegan" to a waiter like it was something that needed managing.
+And my mom said "My son's vegan" to a waiter like it was something that needed managing.
 Because to her, it is something — something she's still processing, still holding, still trying to fit into the story of us.

-Both of those things are true at the same time.
 The gap between them isn't about food.
 It's about love — messy, complicated, generational love — and the slow, sometimes painful work of letting the people you love become someone new.
-Even when that person is your mother.
-Especially when that person is your mother.

 Adam Kelton